iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.4/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 2 reviews"/>
 </p>

+> Tho it shows option to choose metrics, they cannot be changed.
+Having to obtain (& wait for) a pin is an encumbrance & bottleneck as well.
+Will deter ppl from using the app.
+Have found this app to be of minimal utility, unfortunately.<br> :date: __2021-01-09 21:43:28__

+> The idea of this app is great, but because of the way it's run it becomes useless.
+I have had the app for 2-3 months.
+I tested positive on Dec 29th, so I called to get the required number to alert the app.
+I was told that I would have to wait 48 hours, I called back and was told that I needed to call my health department and then call back the next day, I called back the next day and was told that my number was 'too new to use try again in 48 hours'.
+What's the point of using it now?<br> :date: __2021-01-09 21:11:34__

 > Not sure how effective this is unless there's greater usage than we are seeing now.
 I was at my docs office yesterday, and was 6 feet away from 2 people with positive tests.
 Not a thing's showing up on this program.<br> :date: __2021-01-08 20:43:07__